Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/streak.md

 # Streak Plate

 A Streak Plate is used to capture pure colonies of an Isolate that was discovered on a Serial Dilution Plate or Library Plate that contained colonies of possible several other microbes.
-To create an entry of this type, visit "My Entries," locate the Isolate that was streaked, and click "Add streak" under that Isolate.
+To create an entry of this type, visit [My Entries](https://discovery.tinyearth.wisc.edu/my-entries/), locate the Isolate that was streaked, and click "Add streak" under that Isolate.

 ## Use This Entry to Record